nigani/ngutils/README.md

 # ngutils
+Data scientist's library for data extract, transform, load, analysis and presentation.
-Some useful ETL, EDA &amp; other features
+Some useful ETL, EDA &amp; other features.